The Road to El Dorado: Home media

 The Road to El Dorado was released on DVD and VHS on December 12, 2000.
-There was also an event in El Dorado, Kansas in which the streets were painted gold and gold coins were donated to the city to build a movie theater.
-The DVD release includes an audio commentary, behind-the-scenes featurettes, music video of "Someday Out of Blue", production notes, interactive games, trailers and television spots.
-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2011 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018.
-Because of this, Universal Pictures Home Entertainment subsequently released the film on Blu-ray on January 22, 2019.
+There was also an event held in El Dorado, Kansas in which a parade was held and the streets were painted gold in celebration of the film's home video release.
+The DVD release includes an audio commentary, behind-the-scenes featurettes, music video of "Someday Out of the Blue", production notes, interactive games, trailers and television spots.